MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 * understand the format of the respective package,
 * and finally you will have write a script to convert your data.

-This is annyoing and slows you down in your work as a Data Scientist!
+This is annyoing and slows you down.

-With supervised machine learning, it is more easy.
+With supervised machine learning, using different packages is more convinient.
 Almost all packages expect a feature matrix as input.
 In a feature matrix, a column denotes a feature, a row is a sample.
 Objectwise, either `numpy.ndarrays` or their extensions `pandas.DataFrame` are used.

-So you can use your feature matrix and first apply models from sklearn on it.
+You can use your feature matrix and first apply models from sklearn on it.
 Then you can take the same object and try lightgbm or xgboost models on it, see

 ``` Python